triestpa/You-Should-Learn-Regex/README.md

 #### Real-World Example - Email Substitution With `sed`

-Another good usage of regular expressions in bash commands could be redacting emails within a text file.
+Another good use of regular expressions in bash commands could be redacting emails within a text file.

 This can be done quite using the `sed` command, along with a modified version of our email regex from earlier.